 “To be born in a shirt.”

-This conjures up a sweet image of a baby in a tiny shirt, and means to be born lucky, but, it derives from an ancient belief that babies born shrouded in the placenta would be blessed with special virtues or magical powers.
+This conjures up a sweet image of a baby in a tiny shirt, but it means to be born lucky.
+It derives from an ancient belief that babies born shrouded in the placenta would be blessed with special virtues or magical powers.

 3. Essere in gamba.